Generic name: vandetanib [ van-DET-a-nib ]

 Vandetanib can prolong the QT interval, and torsades de pointes and sudden death have been reported with its use.
 Do not use in patients with hypocalcemia, hypokalemia, hypomagnesemia, or long QT syndrome; electrolyte depletion must be corrected prior to starting vandetanib and should be periodically monitored.
-Avoid drugs that are known to prolong the QT interval; if these drugs must be administered, monitor ECG more frequent.
-Because of the 19-day half-life, QT interval monitoring with ECGs at baseline, at 2 to 4 weeks and 8 to 12 weeks after starting treatment with vandetanib and every 3 months thereafter is warranted.
-After any dose reduction due to QT prolongation, or any dose interruptions greater than 2 weeks, QT assessment should be conducted as described above.
-Adverse reactions, including a prolonged QT interval, may not resolve quickly due to the long half-life; monitor appropriately.
+Avoid drugs that are known to prolong the QT interval.
 Vandetanib is only available through a restricted distribution program (Vandetanib REMS) .

 Vandetanib is used to treat medullary thyroid cancer that cannot be treated with surgery or that has already spread to different parts of the body.

-vandetanib is available only under a registered distribution program called Vandetanib REMS (Risk Evaluation and Mitigation Strategy) Program.
-You will be asked to sign an agreement form before you take vandetanib.
-This form tells you about the benefits and risks of using vandetanib.
+This medicine is available only under a registered distribution program called Vandetanib REMS (Risk Evaluation and Mitigation Strategy) Program.
+You will be asked to sign a form before you use this medicine.
+This form tells you about the benefits and risks of using this medicine.
 Make sure you understand what is on the form before you sign it.

 Appropriate studies have not been performed on the relationship of age to the effects of vandetanib in the pediatric population.
 Safety and efficacy have not been established.

-Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of vandetanib in the elderly.
+Appropriate studies have not been performed on the relationship of age to the effects of vandetanib in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.